The Kindness Project

 The Kindness Project is an initiative from Children’s Theatre of Charlotte to develop and commission original plays for young audiences that are grounded in actively displaying kindness toward others.
 Hostility, it seems, is everywhere, yelling from our TV screens, drowning out others on our social media feeds and darkening many of our conversations.
 We want to help bring kindness front and center (stage) with a new multiyear endeavor.

-With this season, Children’s Theatre of Charlotte launches a unique endeavor, The Kindness Project.
-We’ve commissioned three world-premiere plays – two this season, Last Stop on Market Street and A Sick Day for Amos McGee , and The Invisible Boy in our 2019-2020 season – that feature kindness as the central theme.
+It's centered around four world-premiere plays we commissioned: two in our 2018-2019 season, Last Stop on Market Street and A Sick Day for Amos McGee; The Invisible Boy in our 2019-2020 season; and Tropical Secrets: Holocaust Refugees in Cuba in our 2020-2021 season.
 We’ve invested in this project because we recognize the power simple acts of kindness hold.
-And we did this for one simple reason: to spread kindness wherever we can and to encourage children to, like Amos, act kindly toward others.
+And we did this for one simple reason: to spread kindness wherever we can and to encourage children to act kindly toward others.

 We’ve created a special bracelet that you and your family can request - for free - and wear as a reminder and a symbol to be kind, spread kindness and live kindly.
 That might mean bringing a neighbor’s newspaper to his or her door.
 It might mean volunteering in a classroom or paying for the coffee of the person in line behind you.
 Or, if you’re lucky like Amos the zookeeper, it might mean playing chess with an intelligent elephant.

 Next time you're at ImaginOn, check out our Kindness Wall for stories from around the community.Read Stories of Kindness

 Inspired?
 Meet one of our biggest advocates for kindness here and donate to continue her legacy.

 Use #CTCKindnessProject so we can share these moments as well.

 Photos from Last Stop on Market Street

 Photos from A Sick Day for Amos McGee